Singapore Tourist GST Refund Scheme

 IRAS is given the authority by the eTRS system to identify any kind of an inappropriate claim that has been made.
 IRAS will take a stringent action against foreigners who make false claims intentionally with an aim to receive the GST refund under TRS or with an intention to misuse the scheme.

-Before the approval of a GST refund claim, goods might be subjected to physical inspection by Singapore Customs officers.
+- Goods will be inspected physically: Before the approval of a GST refund claim, goods might be subjected to physical inspection by Singapore Customs officers.

-With the help of the enforcement powers, IRAS might take hold of commodities and foreigners who try to cheat by submitting false GST refund claims will be taken into custody.
+- Enforcement authority: With the help of the enforcement powers, IRAS might take hold of commodities and foreigners who try to cheat by submitting false GST refund claims will be taken into custody.

 Against such kind of miscreants, vigorous enforcement measures will be undertaken, sometimes it may involve prosecution as well.
 In case an offender is convicted, he or she: